 People often ask what the difference is between turmeric and curcumin.
 Whilst turmeric is a spice found in thousands of kitchens around the globe, curcumin is a chemical compound found within turmeric, thought to make up 3% of turmeric root by weight.
 It is one of the active ingredients that is responsible for many of its health benefits and its vibrant yellow colour.

-With powerful antioxidant properties and the reported ability to reduce inflammation within the body, it is something that is on many people's radar, but what exactly is curcumin used for?
+With powerful antioxidant properties it is something that is on many people's radar, but what exactly is curcumin used for?

 What are the Health Benefits of Curcumin?